 Ben Bronz Academy was founded in 1985 with the belief that every student deserves the chance to succeed.
 Ben Bronz was the father of the school’s founding Director, Aileen Stan-Spence.
 He was a natural teacher.
 Self-taught and insatiably curious, Ben Bronz imparted to his children, and to all with whom he interacted, a sense of the value of curiosity, perseverance, patience, self-reliance, and excellence.
 Those values are inherent to the success of Ben Bronz Academy.
-Since 1985 Ben Bronz Academy has enabled hundreds of bright students with learning disabilities to reach grade level and return to their home school with the skills for academic success.
+Since 1985 Ben Bronz Academy has enabled hundreds of bright students with dyslexia, ADHD, and other learning disabilities reach grade level and return to their home school with the skills for academic success.

 Among the many learning disabilities our students battle are:

 - Dyslexia (reading disability)

 - Dysgraphia (writing disability)